 If you want to sign up for Hulu, you can get a free two-week trial to see how you like it right here.

-Disney+ is the latest to the streaming world, and it’s definitely VERY popular.
+Disney+ is the latest in the streaming world, and it’s definitely VERY popular.
 We are loving it in our family.

 As I mentioned above, you can get a bundled deal with ad-supported Hulu+, ESPN+, and Disney+ for an extra $6 a month.